madara-tribe/keras-EfficientNet-Unet/README.md

 If you use multi input,  using convolution layers output which are contrast position in model often get better practice.

-hypercolumn about better practice should be refered to [Convolutional hypercolumns in Python](http://blog.christianperone.com/2016/01/convolutional-hypercolumns-in-python/)
+Hypercolumn about better practice should be refered to [Convolutional hypercolumns in Python](http://blog.christianperone.com/2016/01/convolutional-hypercolumns-in-python/)